dtsulik/homelab-monorepo/README.md

 - Fuzzing?
 - `apigw` service should be named bff (done - now helm chart)
 - errors need to be more structured and relevant types need custom errors/stringers
+- project creation in CI and builder are golang specific

 ### TODO release specific todos
 - add semantic release